bart747/bart747/_posts/2016-01-05-progressive-images.md

 date: 2016-01-05
 ---

+Seeing clunky, pixelated images at page start doesn't make good first impression.
-Waiting for pictures to be fully uploaded is annoying.
-To make my site better, I figured out a trick that makes it a little bit better experience.
+To make my site
+better, I figured out a trick that makes it a little bit better experience.

 ## Good Sides

 Looks cool.
 Will improve UX a little bit.
-It's small.
+It's relatively small.
-Takes around 22 lines of code&mdash;JS and CSS together.
+Takes around 50 lines of code, 1,7kb&mdash;JS and CSS together.
 You don't
 need to do anything with HTML, so it works nicely with Markdown posts.